diter89/hybridshell-test123/README.md

-❯ cat README.md
 # HybridShell

-HybridShell is an interactive terminal that blends a regular shell workflow with light AI assistance.
+HybridShell is an interactive shell wrapper that blends a regular terminal workflow with light AI assistance.
 It can:

 - **Switch modes instantly** – jump between raw shell commands and AI chat.
 - **Plan simple tasks** – ask the helper to list, inspect, or run small shell steps in order.